12 - 18 Feb 2023 : Fully Booked

 There will be a webinar to help you edit your images post-workshop.
 You send your pictures to your instructor and a section will be edited live.
 The webinar will be recorded and sent back to you so you will have a route map to help you make the most of your images after the workshop.
 We will also offer discounted rates on our online photography courses plus we have a range of free courses you can access so you’re ready to go before you even arrive.

 The cost of Lofoten Photo Workshop is €3350.
 For this fee, you will receive all tuition and location guide as described above.
-Accommodation in hotel and cottages as described above, transportation costs (from accommodation to shoot locations).
+Accommodation in hotel and cottages as described above.
 Breakfast for 3 nights in the hotel and you can stock the cottage fridge for breakfast the other nights.
 Alcohol and snacks are not included.

 FLIGHTS are not included.